-What is Employment Law for Employers?
+What Is Employment Law for Employers?

-The employer-employee relationship is governed by state and federal laws to prevent discrimination and create safe working environments free of harassment.
+By Super Lawyers staff | Reviewed by John Devendorf, Esq. | Last updated on July 28, 2025State and federal laws regulate the employer-employee relationship to prevent discrimination and create safe working environments free of harassment.
 If you are an employer, you will want to make sure you understand employment and labor laws so you can follow them long before there is a complaint.

-Hiring Practices
+Non-Discriminatory Hiring Practices

 The Fair Labor Standards Act (FLSA) provides oversight on federal minimum wage, overtime pay, and stringent standards for child labor and employment.
 Additionally, the Equal Pay Act requires employers to pay men and women equally for equal work.
 Learn more about minimum wage and hour laws.